UBICenter/ubicenter.org/_posts/2021-11-30-mortality-existential-risk-ubi.md

 How do these European social democracies reduce inequality so much?
 Counterintuitively, it’s not through progressive taxation, in which tax rates rise with income; the US actually taxes more progressively than any other OECD country.
 It’s through _high_ taxation that supports generous transfers.
 The US taxes 24 percent of its GDP, compared to the 34 percent OECD average; only Ireland, Chile, and Mexico tax less.[^75]

-Low US taxes are largely explained by the absence of a _value added tax_ (VAT), the type of consumption tax levied in all other OECD countries.[^76] 2020 US presidential candidate Andrew Yang proposed remedying that: the Freedom Dividend plan at the heart of his campaign featured a UBI of $1,000 per month per adult citizen, primarily funded by a 10 percent VAT.
-In a distributional analysis of his plan, which also included other reforms like a carbon dividend, welfare reform, and treating capital gains as ordinary income, I found that this plan would be progressive, lowering US inequality by 15 percent.[^77] Others have also found VAT-funded UBIs to be progressive;[^78] although VAT incidence is slightly regressive, as consumption as a share of income falls with income, the considerable progressiveness of the UBI makes the overall policy progressive.
+Low US taxes are largely explained by the absence of a _value added tax_ (VAT), the type of consumption tax levied in all other OECD countries.[^76] 2020 US presidential candidate Andrew Yang proposed remedying that: the Freedom Dividend plan at the heart of his campaign featured a UBI of $1, 000 per month per adult citizen, primarily funded by a 10 percent VAT.
+In a distributional analysis of his plan, which also included other reforms like a carbon dividend, welfare reform, and treating capital gains as ordinary income, I found that this plan would be progressive, lowering US inequality by 15 percent.[^77] Others have also found VAT-funded UBIs to be progressive; [^78] although VAT incidence is slightly regressive, as consumption as a share of income falls with income, the considerable progressiveness of the UBI makes the overall policy progressive.

 ## Conclusion